juni2k/autopilot/README.md

 In 2021, GitHub released Copilot, which has been considered a breakthrough in AI-assisted programming.
-For the first time in history, even ~~hollow amoeba~~ incompetent programmers could produce something resembling functional code.
+For the first time in history, *anyone* could produce something resembling functional code.
 Something that a compiler would happily accept!

 The system has been trained on publicly-available repositories (such as mine) without any financial compensation, and ignoring any copyright